Need a new roof in Boca Raton?

-There are a lot of contractors who will tell you to get a roof after a certain number of years.
+Many contractors will tell you to get a roof after a certain number of years.
 I respectfully suggest you ignore them.
-They don’t know your financial condition. which that is the determining factor.
-This was borne out in a conversation I had with my son.
+They don’t know your financial condition.
+Which is the determining factor.
+This idea borne out in a conversation I had with my son.
 He said, “Dad, I need to buy a new truck this year.”
 I asked one simple question: “How much did you spend on your truck last year in repairs?”
 He said, “Nothing.”
 I responded, “If you spent nothing on repairs, you don’t need a new truck.
 If you want a new truck that’s fine.
 But that’s an entirely different discussion.”
 And that is the simple answer to whether you need a new roof.
-You need a one when you’ve reached a threshold of monetary pain and you simply cannot bear paying for another repair.
+You need a new one when you’ve reached a threshold of monetary pain and simply cannot bear paying for another repair.
 This presumes that the repairs are in different spots and you’re not repairing the old repair again and again.
-If you have not spent much on repairs over the last few years, you probably don’t need a new one.
+If you have not spent much on repairs over the last few years, you probably don’t need a new roof.
 The deciding factor, however, is not the condition of the roof.
 It’s the condition of your finances.
 A good roofing contractor can always fix a leak in such a way that it won’t come back.
 A new leak may pop up someplace else, but a good repair should last several years.
 Some of our customers tell us they simply can’t consider a new roof for some number of years, and that is okay.
 It’s their roof and their money.

 So why are some of these roofing contractors insistent that you need a new roof?
 Of course it’s about money, but not for the reason you might think.
 Roofing systems may be expensive, but that doesn’t make them very profitable.
 In fact, re-roofing is a hugely competitive business.
 Re-roofing has a very low profit margin.
 The only companies that do well with re-roofing are those large enough to do several each week.
 This allows the low profits to add up to something reasonable.
 However, most roofing companies have only a few crews and the cutthroat pricing of the industry makes it very tough on them.
 It’s an extraordinarily difficult situation.
 Re-roofing is hard work.
 It takes a lot of manpower and equipment, it takes a lot of time, and there is a tremendous liability involved.